Written by: Andrew Splatt – Director & Executive Practice Leader

 Timeline of a QLD Workers Compensation Claim

-You can claim workers’ compensation for psychiatric injuries when you meet several critical criteria, including:
+You may be eligible to claim workers’ compensation for psychiatric injuries when you meet several critical criteria, including:

-The level of injury severity: An independent medical examiner must assess your injury at a minimum of 15% permanent impairment.
-Conditions such as post-traumatic stress disorder and severe depression and anxiety often meet or exceed this measure.
+The level of injury severity: An independent medical examiner must assess your injury at a minimum level in permanent impairment.
+Conditions like post-traumatic stress disorder, severe depression, and anxiety often meet or exceed this threshold.

 Workers’ compensation claim ends: Before you can seek a common law payout for a work-related injury, you must have used all available benefits under your state workers’ compensation scheme.